deepray-AI/deepray/README.md

 ## Maintainership
-The maintainers of Deepray can be found in the [CODEOWNERS](.github/CODEOWNERS) file of the repo.
-This file is parsed and pull requests will automatically tag the owners using a bot.
+The maintainer of Deepray now is [@fuhailin](https://github.com/fuhailin).
 If you would like to maintain something, please feel free to submit a PR.
 We encourage multiple owners for all submodules.